The Talladega County Health Department has facilities in the cities of Talladega and Sylacauga.

 Home Health staff is on-call seven days a week, 24 hours a day.

-The Talladega County Health Department conducted over 5,500 home care visits in 2015.
-For details on this and other public health accomplishments and initiatives, see the 2015 Talladega County Health Department Annual Report.
-(2 MB)
+The Talladega County Health Department conducted over 5,000 home care visits in 2017.
+For details on this and other public health accomplishments and initiatives, see the 2017 Talladega County Health Department Annual Report.

 Customer Satisfaction Survey